Joplin, Missouri: 21st century

 Since the 2011 tornado, the city continued to expand eastward toward I-44.
 Large-scale development occurred along Range Line Road, particularly around Northpark Mall.
-Numerous suburbs adjacent to the city include Carl Junction, Webb City, Duenweg, Duquesne, Airport Drive, Oronogo, Carterville, Redings Mill, Shoal Creek Drive, Leawood, and Saginaw.
+Numerous other smaller cities are in close proximity to the city include Carl Junction, Webb City, Duenweg, Duquesne, Airport Drive, Oronogo, Carterville, Redings Mill, Shoal Creek Drive, Leawood, and Saginaw.

 Due to its location near two major highways and its few event and sports facilities, Joplin attracts travelers and is a destination for conferences and group events.
 Joplin offers nearly 500 hotel rooms, the majority located within a 1/4-mile area of Range Line Road and I-44.
 It has the 30000 sqft John Q. Hammons Convention and Trade Center, which serves as the primary event facility for conventions, associations, and large events.

 Each June, Joplin hosts the Boomtown Run, a half marathon, 5K, and children's run.
 The event attracts runners from across the country, and features USTA certified courses which start and end in the historic downtown area.
 Celebrity runners featured at the prerace banquet have included Bart Yasso, Sarah Reinerston, Suzy Favor-Hamilton, and Jeff Galloway.
 In 2011, due to the devastating EF5 tornado that struck Joplin on May 22, just three weeks before the run, the event was transformed in the Boomtown Run Day of Service.
 About 270 individuals registered for the race after the tornado struck, knowing their proceeds would benefit tornado recovery.
 On June 11, about 270 registered runners and volunteers turned out to help clean debris and sort donations, contributing more than 1,200 hours of service.
 On August 7, 2012, the Village of Silver Creek and the City of Joplin voted to have Silver Creek annexed into Joplin City limits.